Characters: Yu Gi Oh Card Game F-J

 - Yin-Yang Bomb: Black Luster Soldier, in all forms.

 are an archetype of gemstone-themed Warriors that rely on Fusion Summoning via Gem-Knight Fusion to quickly swarm the field with powerful Fusion cards, their cards also recycling other Gem-Knights from the Graveyard.
 Their leader is Gem-Knight Master Diamond.
+They are used by Masumi Kotsu in the Yu-Gi-Oh!
+ARC-V

 - All Your Powers Combined: Master Diamond has numerous gemstones embedded on his sword, can be summoned with any three Gem-Knights as Fusion materials, and can take on the powers of other Gem-Knight Fusion monsters in the Graveyard.